core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -10 to -11 ## {#sec-10-11}

 * Loss of Recipient Contexts due to their overflow.

+* Added diagram on key material components and their relation.

 * Distinction between anti-replay and freshness.